Case Study: Jackson Hill’s Halloween Community Arts Festival

 Legacy: Reputation | Credibility | Resources

-Reputation: The event built on the community trust of the Jackson Hill Pop-Up Market, a city-backed initiative launched by Council President Joyce Watterman to support neighborhood entrepreneurship.
+• Reputation: Rooted in institutional trust and strategic civic alignment, the event leveraged the established credibility of Jackson Hill Market, a city-backed initiative founded by Council President Joyce Watterman and the Jersey City Economic Development Corporation (JCEDC) to foster neighborhood-based entrepreneurship.

 Community: Voice | Culture | Engagement